How Long Does It Take to Sell a House?

 List with an experienced real estate agent

-Using a realtor isn’t as fast as selling to an iBuyer, but you’ll get more money, especially with a low-commission agent.
-Our friends at Clever Real Estate can save you thousands of dollars.
-They match you with experienced realtors who provide comprehensive listing services for only 1% instead of the standard 2.5–3% rate.
+Using a realtor isn't as fast as selling to an iBuyer.
+But you’ll get more money, especially with a low-commission agent.
+We can match you with experienced realtors who provide comprehensive listing services for only 1.5% instead of the standard 2.5–3% rate.

 Sell to an iBuyer or a cash buyer